 This time, we'll hit the

-> Note: The admin to serves all of its pages over https by default.
+Note: The admin to serves all of its pages over https by default.
 This means that you will encounter a security exception in your browser because the certificates do not match up.
 You should be able to safely ignore this warning (when running locally).
-The admin also listens on port 8081 for http (non-SSL) connections, but this will not operate unless you make the necessary modifications to

 Any issues?
 Please come post in the Broadleaf forums - We would love to help you out!